nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 # returns: allowed.list  unknown.list
 ```

 We already know that `allowed.list` is what lets requests go through.
 All unknown requests are logged to `unknown.list`.
 If you want to try using a new client type, just start the new application, point it at your local [socks client](https://nymtech.net/docs/clients/socks5-client.html) (configured to use your remote `nym-network-requester`), and keep copying URLs from `unknown.list` into `allowed.list` (it may take multiple tries until you get all of them, depending on the complexity of the application).
-Make sure to delete the copied ones in 'unknown.list' and restart your network requester or gateway with network requester!
+Make sure to delete the copied ones in `unknown.list` and restart your exit gateway or standalone network requester.

 > If you are adding custom domains, please note that whilst they may appear in the logs of your network-requester as something like `api-0.core.keybaseapi.com:443`, you **only need** to include the main domain name, in this instance `keybaseapi.com`